qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 ~~~~~~~~~~
 {: #architectural title="Architectural view of Multipath QUIC for a host having N sending uniflows and M receiving uniflows"}

-As described before, a Multipath QUIC connection starts using the Initial
+As described before, a Multipath QUIC connection starts using two Initial
-Uniflows, identified by Uniflow ID 0.
-It can then spread packets over several
+Uniflows, identified by Uniflow ID 0 on each peer.
+The packets can then be spread over several
 uniflows.
 Each uniflow has its (set of) Uniflow Connection ID(s) (UCID) packets
-use to explicitly mark they belong to.
+that are used to explicitly mark where they belong to.
 Depending on the direction of the
 uniflow, the host keeps either the Uniflow Source Connection ID (USCID, for the
 receiving uniflows) or the Uniflow Destination Connection ID (USCID, for the
 sending uniflows).
 Notice that the (set of) UDCID(s) of a sending uniflow of a
 host is the same as the (set of) USCID(s) of the corresponding receive uniflow
-of the remote.
+of the remote peer.
 Preventing the linkability of different uniflows is an important
-requirement for the multipath extensions {{I-D.huitema-quic-mpath-req}}.
-Using
+requirement for multipath extensions {{I-D.huitema-quic-mpath-req}}.
+We address it by using
-UCIDs as implicit uniflow identifiers makes this linkability harder than having
+UCIDs as implicit uniflow identifiers.
+This makes the linkability harder than having
-explicit signaling as in the early version of this draft and does not require
+explicit signaling as in earlier version of this draft.
+Furthermore, it does not require
-public header change to keep invariants {{I-D.ietf-quic-invariants}}.
+any public header change and thus preserves the QUIC invariants {{I-D.ietf-quic-invariants}}.

 When an uniflow is in use, each endhost associates it with a network path.
 In
 practice, this consists in a particular 4-tuple over which packets are sent
 (resp. received) on a sending (resp. receiving) uniflow.
 Each endhost has a
 specific vision of the 4-tuple, which might differ between endhosts.
 For
 instance, a client might send data from a private IP address behind a NAT and
-the server will receive packets coming from the public NAT IP address.
+the server will receive packets coming from the NAT's public IP address.
 Notice
 that while uniflows may share a common network path, this is not mandatory.

 Each uniflow is an independent flow of packets over a given network path.